aalto-speech/speechbrain-cl/README.md

 The CL strategies are defined in the `cl.curriculum` file, while the `cl.base_asr_model.BaseASR` is the base class that handles updating the data loader (each time the CL strategy updates the ordering) and logging the necessary information.

 ### Command Line Interface

+Please see the [Command-line Reference] for details about the available options.

 ### More Advanced Usage